Not All Somatic Work Is Trauma-Informed: A Framework for Clarity

 Author

-Dr. Mark Olson holds an M.A. in Education and a Ph.D. in Neuroscience from the University of Illinois, specializing in Cognitive and Behavioral Neuropsychology and Neuroanatomy.
-His research focused on memory, attention, eye movements, and aesthetic preferences.
-Dr. Olson is also a NARM® practitioner, aquatic therapist, and published author on chronic pain and trauma-informed care.
-He offers a variety of courses at Dr-Olson.com that provide neuroscientific insights into the human experience and relational skill training for professionals and curious laypersons.
+Dr. Mark Olson holds an M.A. in Education and a Ph.D. in Neuroscience from the University of Illinois, specializing in cognitive and behavioral neuropsychology and neuroanatomy.
+His research examined memory, attention, eye movements, and aesthetic preferences.
+He is a NARM® practitioner, aquatic therapist, former director of the Pacific Center for Awareness and Bodywork, and a published author on chronic pain and trauma-informed care.
+He teaches courses at Dr-Olson.com that bring neuroscience and relational skill-building together to help people understand themselves—and each other—with more clarity and compassion.